-Multifunctional cytokine TGF- $\beta$ is involved in immunological control, cell proliferation, and differentiation, among other biological functions.
+The multifunctional cytokine TGF- β is involved in immunological control, cell proliferation, and differentiation, among other biological functions.
 It plays a key role in cancer progression by promoting EMT.
-Through the process of EMT, epithelial cells lose polarity and gain migration and invasion properties, thereby promoting metastasis(35).
-TGF- $\beta$ promotes the EMT process by inducing transcription factors that suppress epithelial markers and enhance the expression of mesenchymal phenotypes, suggesting that TGF- $\beta$ is a central mediator of the metastatic potential of cancer cells(36).
-Research by Zipfel PA et al. demonstrates that TGF- $\beta$ 1 promotes the up-regulation of TGF-α in human colon carcinoma cells, potentially contributing to COAD progression(37).
-Additionally, Zhu B et al. found that silencing neuropilin-1 (NRP-1) partially reverses TGF-\u00df1-induced EMT in COAD cells, leading to reduced proliferation and migration, highlighting NRP-1 as a promising therapeutic target(38).
-Moreover, Zhu L et al. discovered that N-glycosylation of CD82 at Asn157 inhibits EMT by suppressing the Wnt/β-catenin pathway, thereby decreasing metastasis in COAD(39).
-In our study, Piperine showed an inhibitory effect on ARL3 expression and counteracted TGF-β-induced EMT in COAD cells.
+Through the process of EMT, epithelial cells lose polarity and gain migration and invasion properties, thereby promoting metastasis [35].
+TGF- β promotes the EMT process by inducing transcription factors that suppress epithelial markers and enhance the expression of mesenchymal phenotypes, suggesting that TGF- β is a central mediator of the metastatic potential of cancer cells [36].
+Research by Zipfel et al. [37] demonstrates that TGF- β 1 promotes the upregulation of TGF- α in human colon carcinoma cells, potentially contributing to COAD progression.
+Additionally, Zhu et al. [38] found that silencing neuropilin-1 (NRP-1) partially reverses TGF-\beta1-induced EMT in COAD cells, leading to reduced proliferation and migration, highlighting NRP-1 as a promising therapeutic target.
+Moreover, Zhu et al. [39] discovered that N-glycosylation of CD82 at Asn157 inhibits EMT by suppressing the Wnt/ β -catenin pathway, thereby decreasing metastasis in COAD.
+In our study, Piperine showed an inhibitory effect on ARL3 expression and counteracted TGF- β -induced EMT in COAD cells.
 This was specifically manifested by reduced ARL3 expression, reduced cell migration and invasion, and changes in EMT marker protein levels after treatment with Piperine.
-This is similar to the results of Piperine inhibiting EMT in AML-12 liver cells(40).
+This is similar to the results of Piperine inhibiting EMT in AML-12 liver cells [40].
 These findings highlight a possible new way for Piperine to inhibit the malignant progression of COAD by targeting the EMT pathway.

-ER stress refers to a cellular condition that occurs when the ER is overwhelmed by unfolded or misfolded proteins, resulting in the triggering of the unfolded protein response (UPR)(41).
-The goal of this stress reaction is to get the ER back to normal by halting protein production, enhancing the ability of proteins to fold, and promoting the breakdown of misfolded proteins.
-Nevertheless, prolonged or severe ER stress can trigger cell dysfunction and apoptosis, contributing to the pathogenesis of various diseases, including cancer, neurodegenerative disorders, and metabolic syndromes.
-Endoplasmic reticulum stress (ERS) emerges as a pivotal mechanism in various studies on COAD treatment.
-Zhu D et al. revealed that a purified resin glycoside fraction from Pharbitidis Semen (RFP) induces ERS-mediated proptosis in human COAD cells, offering a potential therapeutic avenue(42).
-Meanwhile, Zhou XH et al. demonstrated that ostiole triggers ERS and autophagy, leading to apoptosis in HT-29 colorectal cancer cells, indicating a significant link between ERS and COAD progression(43).
-Zhong J et al. showed that ERS acts protectively against apoptosis induced by the HK2 inhibitor 3-Bromopyruvate acid (3-BP) in COAD cells, proposing it as a promising strategy for combination therapy(44).
-Zhu C et al. found that curcumin inhibits irinotecan-induced COAD progression by enhancing immunogenic cell death and inducing ERS, further underscoring the therapeutic potential of targeting ERS in COAD treatment(45).
-In addition, Guo J et al. also confirmed that Piperine alleviated ER stress-related neurotoxicity due to the expansion of TBP protein polyQ by inducing MANF expression(46).
-Based on this, we analyzed the regulatory effect of Piperine on ER stress in COAD and found that Piperine can antagonize the promoting effect of ER stress after overexpression of ARL3, which may help reduce endoplasmic reticulum stress in COAD cells.
+ERS refers to a cellular condition that occurs when the ER is overwhelmed by unfolded or misfolded proteins, triggering the unfolded protein response (UPR) [41].
+The goal of this stress reaction is to restore normal ER function by halting protein production, enhancing protein folding capacity, and promoting the breakdown of misfolded proteins.
+However, prolonged or severe ERS can lead to cell dysfunction and apoptosis, contributing to the pathogenesis of various diseases, including cancer, neurodegenerative disorders, and metabolic syndromes.
+ERS emerges as a pivotal mechanism in various studies on COAD treatment.
+Zhu et al. [42] revealed that a purified resin glycoside fraction from Pharbitidis Semen (RFP) induces ERS-mediated proptosis in human COAD cells, offering a potential therapeutic avenue.
+Meanwhile, Zhou et al. [43] demonstrated that osthole triggers ERS and autophagy, leading to apoptosis in HT-29 colorectal cancer cells, indicating a significant link between ERS and COAD progression.
+Zhong et al. [44] showed that ERS acts protectively against apoptosis induced by the HK2 inhibitor 3-Bromopyruvate acid (3-BP) in COAD cells, proposing it as a promising strategy for combination therapy.
+Zhu et al. [45] found that curcumin inhibits irinotecan-induced COAD progression by enhancing immunogenic cell death and inducing ERS, further underscoring the therapeutic potential of targeting ERS in COAD treatment.
+In addition, Guo et al. [46] confirmed that Piperine alleviated ERS-related neurotoxicity due to the expansion of TBP protein polyQ by inducing MANF expression.
+Based on this, we analyzed the regulatory effect of Piperine on ERS in COAD and found that Piperine can antagonize the promoting effect of ERS after overexpression of ARL3, which may help reduce ERS in COAD cells.